Cost of Finished Cabinet Doors From Cutting Edge

 Finished Cabinet Doors Cost at Least $17 More Than Raw Doors

+The difference between finished and raw (or unfinished) cabinet doors is the finish (or lack thereof).
 While finished cabinet doors cost at least $17 more than raw doors, that price difference will change depending on the finish type.

 You’ll notice two prices for each section; a minimum price per piece and a square foot price.
 Learn how to use both prices to calculate your cost and why Cutting Edge has a minimum price per piece.